π₯οΈ CLI Reference

 Browsing available molds

-fimod mold list # list molds in the default registry
+fimod mold list # list molds in all registries

-fimod mold list official # list molds in a specific registry
+fimod mold list examples # list molds in a specific registry

 For local registries, mold names and descriptions are discovered by scanning .py files.